colinhect/hect/Engine/Docs/mainpage.md

 [TOC]

 Hect Engine is a 3D game engine written in modern C++.
-It strives to be flexable, clean, consistent, and powerful.
+It strives to be flexible, clean, consistent, and powerful.
 The engine is in the very early stages of development and should not be used for any serious projects.

 # Requirements {#mainpage_requirements}
 * [CMake 3.2.x](http://www.cmake.org)